 Are THE LYMOND CHRONICLES just a rattling good read then?
 Emphatically not.
 THE GAME OF KINGS was voted into second place in the 100 Best Scottish Books of All Time poll, beaten by Lewis Grassic Gibbon's A SCOTS QUAIR.
 The series also appeared in the top ten when WOMAN'S HOUR polled readers on Books that changed my life.
 On a technical note, Dunnett's books have taught me more about writing than any other author's.
-She is an object lesson in how to use adverbs (which is rarely and with panache.)
+She is an object lesson in how to use adverbs.
+(Rarely and with panache.)

 Above all there is Francis Crawford of Lymond, the ultimate anti-hero, whom WOMAN'S HOUR listeners voted The Greatest Romantic Hero of All Time, beating front-runners Darcy, Rochester and Heathcliff.
 Lymond: a combination of bad-boy sex-appeal and crystalline integrity; possessor of a musician's soul coupled with the mind of a military tactician.
 He sells his body when politically expedient, but never his allegiance to Scotland and family.
 Lymond is an engrossing enigma sustained for 3000 pages, at the end of which you are left reeling, but wanting more.
 The series ends in 1558 when Lymond is still only 32, but old in grief and experience.
 He has lost friends, lovers and family members but emerges finally from his personal Hell, redeemed by love and loyalty.

-THE LYMOND CHRONICLES have been my companion for over thirty years.
+THE LYMOND CHRONICLES have been my companion for almost forty years.
 They distracted me from sickness and anxiety as I awaited the birth of my son.
 In 2005 they comforted me as I witnessed the slow, undignified death of my father from stomach cancer.
-The CHRONICLES were the mental morphine I used to dull pain, quench anger.
+The CHRONICLES were the mental morphine I used to dull my pain, quench my anger.
 When I wasn't actually reading a volume, I was likely to be holding one, like a talisman, a remedy against despair.
 Which brings me finally to two more questions I can answer without a moment's hesitation: